-- Automata model processes viewed as sequences of steps: software, hardware, ATMs, user interfaces administrative procedures, cooking recipes, smart phones... - ► Unlike continuous systems there are no simple analytical tools to determine long-term behavior - ▶ We can simulate and sometimes do formal verification:

-Automata: Modeling and Analysis

-- We can simulate and sometimes do formal verification: - Check whether all behaviors of a system, exposed to some uncontrolled inputs, exhibit some qualitative behavior: - ▶ Never reach some part of the state space; Always follow some sequential pattern of behavior...
+- Automata model processes viewed as sequences of steps: software, hardware, ATMs, user interfaces administrative procedures, cooking recipes, smart phones... - Unlike continuous systems there are no simple analytical tools to predict their long-term behavior - We can simulate and sometimes do formal verification: - Check whether all behaviors of a system, exposed to some uncontrolled inputs, exhibit some qualitative behavior: - Never reach some part of the state space; Always follow some sequential pattern of behavior... - These temporal properties include transients and are much richer than classical steady states or limit cycles - There are tools for the verification of huge systems by sophisticated graph algorithms and powerful SAT solvers